D4dx-backend/ward-management/ward-management-system/CLUSTER_VISITS_SEPARATION_COMPLETE.md

-# Cluster Visits Separation - Complete Revamp
+# House Visits Separation - Complete Revamp

 ## 🎯 **Problem Solved**
-Completely separated cluster visits from DockerSurvey to eliminate all the old structure issues and create a clean, dedicated system.
+Completely separated House Visits from DockerSurvey to eliminate all the old structure issues and create a clean, dedicated system.

 ## 🏗️ **New Architecture**

 ### 1. **Separate ClusterVisit Model** ✅
 **File**: `models/ClusterVisit.js`
-- **Dedicated model** for cluster visits only
+- **Dedicated model** for House Visits only
 - **Dynamic weekly data** using Map structure
 - **Form weeks integration** with FormTemplate
 - **Built-in methods** for data management